adamdecaf/leaflet-flattrbutton/README.md

 * *flattrDesc*: **null** The description of your Flattr thing.
 * *flattrLang*: **null** The language of your Flattr thing, see [Flattr/languages.txt](https://api.flattr.com/rest/v2/languages.txt) for available languages.
 * *flattrTags*: **null** The tags of your Flattr thing, multiple tags are separated with `,` (comma).
-* *flattrCategory*: **null** The category of existing Flattr thing, see [Flattr/categories.txt](https://api.flattr.com/rest/v2/categories.txt) for valid categories.
+* *flattrCategory*: **null** The category of your Flattr thing, see [Flattr/categories.txt](https://api.flattr.com/rest/v2/categories.txt) for valid categories.
-* *flattrHidden*: **null** If you want to hide your Flattr thing from public listings on flattr.com set this to *true*.
+* *flattrHidden*: **false** or true.
+If you want to hide your Flattr thing from public listings on flattr.com set this to *true*.
 * *popout*: **true** or false, show popout when hovering mouse over counter button (true) or hide it (false).
 * *counterDelay*: **500** Only used for buttonType='countercompact'|'counterlarge'.
 Time in milliseconds we'll wait before initializing the button with some javascript functions after adding it to the map.
 The map needs some time to add the control and we cannot initialize the functions before that.
 * *position*: **'topright'**, 'topleft', 'bottomright' or 'bottomleft'.
 Default position values for Leaflet controls.

 ## What options do I have to set?

 Some options are only used for some kind of buttons.
-It's a big difference if you use standard or autosubmit features.
+It's a big difference if you're using standard or autosubmit features.
 Here's a short description which options to use.

 ### If you already created a Flattr thing